usanasenice/Weather/README.md

 ### Technologies Used 💻

-- **React**: Crafted with the mystical powers of React, this frontend sorcery brings forth user interfaces of unrivaled beauty.
 - **OpenWeatherAPI**: Unravel the mysteries of weather data with the aid of the OpenWeatherAPI.
-- **Axios**: A trusty ally in the realm of HTTP requests, ensuring seamless communication with the API.
-- **Bootstrap**: Infuse your application with enchanting styles and responsiveness, courtesy of Bootstrap.
-- **React Router**: Navigate through the enchanted realms of WeatherWise with the aid of React Router.

 ### Contributing 🤝

 Embark on a journey of collaboration and contribute to the further enhancement of WeatherWise!
 Whether you possess magical insights or encounter mysterious bugs, your contributions are greatly valued.
 Refer to our [contributing guidelines](CONTRIBUTING.md) to join our fellowship.